puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 infrastructure.

-A *profile* is a class that declares one or more related component modules and sets their paramaters as needed.
-The set of profiles on a system defines and configures the technology stack it needs to fulfull its business role.
+A *profile* is a class that declares one or more related component modules and sets their parameters as needed.
+The set of profiles on a system defines and configures the technology stack it needs to fulfill its business role.

 A *role* is a class that combines one or more profiles to define the desired